Two Women Reportedly Set Five-Year-Old On Fire In Black Magic Ritual

-The girl’s mother gave go-ahead, purportedly believed daughter had a demon that was making her misbehave.
+The girl’s mother gave the go-ahead, purportedly believed her daughter had a demon that was making her misbehave.

 Two women are facing a slew of charges after allegedly setting a five-year-old girl on fire while performing a voodoo ritual.

-According to IB Times, Rachel Hilaire and Peggy LaBossiere 40 and 51 years-old respectively had reportedly tried to exorcise the young girl of a demon that was making her misbehave.
+According to IB Times, Rachel Hilaire and Peggy LaBossiere, 40 and 51 years-old respectively, had reportedly tried to exorcise the young girl of a demon that was making her misbehave.

-The women from Massachusetts have left the girl with a third-degree burn that doctors say will leave her permanently disfigured.
+The women from Massachusetts left the girl with a third-degree burn that doctors say will leave her permanently disfigured.

 Rachel Hilaire and Peggy LaBossiere who are believed to be sisters also allegedly threatened to decapitate the victim’s eight-year-old brother.
 The boy had purportedly told police that it was not the first time that the women had subjected his sister to the black magic ritual.